FixGia/mediscreen/README.md

 ### Port:9013 - PatientDiabetesRisk

 * This microservice defines the risk's level of a patient's diabetes.
-It based on the data retrived by communicating through Feign with Patient and PatientHistorical.
+It based on the data retrieved by FeignClient thanks to Patient and PatientHistorical.

 # Basic Architecture
 ![Architecture P9](https://user-images.githubusercontent.com/79265943/161589755-e5f7b1dd-b300-4395-8cf6-dc5ec0fd877c.png)